IndexOverflow/DotSimpleValidation/README.md

 Meant to be used in constructors it will ensure that your objects don't contain invalid data.
 Works well with Domain primitives.

 If a property fails validation the Validator will throw `DotSimpleValidation.ValidationException` (which extends `System.ArgumentException`).

+ If you don't want to put validation in your constructors a few convience methods are also provided. `TryValidate` which works similar to `TryParse` methods found elsewhere in the language, and the more FP inspired `IsValid` & `IfInvalid`.

-If you don't want to put validation in your constructors the project exposes its internal helper class (`Result`) which either contains an `Invalid` (invalid) or `Valid` (valid) side.
+ `IsValid` exposes the project's internal helper class `Result` which either contains an `Invalid` (invalid) or `Valid` (valid) side.

 ### Validation